bamos/bamos.github.io/about.md

 ---

-I will be a Computer Science Ph.D. student at [Carnegie Mellon][cmu] starting in August 2014 and obtained a B.S. in Computer Science in May 2014 from [Virginia Tech][vt].
+I am a Computer Science Ph.D. student at [Carnegie Mellon][cmu] and obtained a B.S. in Computer Science from [Virginia Tech][vt] in May 2014.
-I'm currently interested the intersection of distributed and mobile computing to enable next-generation mobile applications.
+I'm interested the intersection of distributed and mobile computing to enable next-generation mobile applications.
 For more information, find my publications on
 [Google Scholar][scholar] and see [my vitae][cv].